[Updated on March 9, 2022]

-The full loop is nearly five miles, with several stream crossings and steep stairs along the way.
+The full loop is nearly 5 miles, with several stream crossings and steep stairs along the way.

 Experienced hikers advise taking the loop in a clockwise direction, so that the end of the trail rewards you with the falls and rapids.

-They also advise getting there early, because this is a very popular Blue Ridge Parkway hiking trail and becomes crowded around mid-morning.
+They also advise getting there early, because this is a very popular Blue Ridge Parkway hiking trail and often becomes crowded around mid-morning.

-7. Green Knob Trail (MM 295.9)
+19. Green Knob Trail (Milepost 295.9)

 It offers an easier option for those who are not up for tackling the Boone Fork Trail.

-Green Knob Trail features lovely pathways along Sims Creek, beginning with a bridge across Sims Pond.
+The Green Knob Trail features lovely pathways along Sims Creek, beginning with a bridge across Sims Pond.

-In addition to that centerpiece, Green Knob Trail is surrounded by hardwood forests and provides views of the regionally renowned Grandfather Mountain.
+In addition to that centerpiece, the Green Knob Trail is surrounded by hardwood forests and provides views of the regionally renowned Grandfather Mountain.

 Additionally, the trail encompasses beautiful cascades, wildflower fields, and a wonderful bottoms-up view of the Sims Creek Viaduct.

-8. Cascades Trail (MM 271.9)
+22. Cascades Trail (Milepost 271.9)

 When tackled in conjunction with the Tompkins Knob Trail, this trail can provide Blue Ridge hikers with a solid afternoon of trekking.

 Adding the Tompkins Knob Trail makes this hike substantial enough to warrant a Blue Ridge Parkway day trip.

-9. Bluff Mountain Trail (244.7)
+23. Bluff Mountain Trail (Milepost 244.7)

 It’s a great spot to stop for a picnic, offers gorgeous views overlooking the North Carolina Piedmont, and puts on some amazing flower displays in spring.

-For nearly 8 miles its ridgetop walking route– the Bluff Mountain Trail– leads hikers through dense forests, emerging at the park’s premiere scenic overlooks.
+For nearly 8 miles, its ridge-top walking route– the Bluff Mountain Trail– leads hikers through dense forests, emerging at the park’s premiere scenic overlooks.

 Families or friends traveling in two cars may want to park one at the far end of the trail in order to save the hike back.

-10. Gully Creek Trail Loop (MM 217.5)
+20. Gully Creek Trail Loop (Milepost 217.5)

-It has a small waterfall, cascades, two foot bridges, and a lot of vegetation to enjoy along the way.
+It has a small waterfall, several cascades, two bridges, and a lot of vegetation to enjoy along the way.